Volunteer in Thailand

 After you have registered for the program, please book your flights to arrive at Mae Fah Luang-Chiang Rai International Airport (CEI).
+British travellers do not require a visa to enter Thailand for a duration of 30 days.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation a short drive from Chiang Rai.
 Your accommodation is covered by your Program Fee and includes the night of your program orientation.

-If you are traveling in Thailand prior to your volunteer program, we can arrange for you to be picked up from a meeting point in Chiang Rai at 11am on the Monday morning.
+If you are travelling in Thailand prior to your volunteer program, we can arrange for you to be picked up from a meeting point in Chiang Rai at 11am on the Monday morning.

 On Monday, you’ll spend the day resting, meeting other volunteers and the local team.
 Volunteers also take part in a Thai cooking lesson and get involved in some light volunteer work, if they are up for the challenge.
 Orientation is hosted by our local team at the office in Chiang Rai.
 Orientation begins on the Tuesday morning after your chosen start date and runs for the entire day.
 Orientation covers everything you need to know for your volunteer program in Thailand – Introduction to Thailand, Thai Customs, Rules and Expectations, Safety, Travel Opportunities in Thailand, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 A volunteer day is subject to change depending on the time of year that you are volunteering.
 A typical daily schedule might be as follows: